pburglin/EpicSagaBuilder/README.md

 ### Production Considerations

 For production deployment:
-1. Use OpenAI's API instead of local LLM
+1. Use a SaaS LLM like OpenAI's API instead of a local LLM
 2. Implement proper authentication for API calls
 3. Setup rate limiting and usage monitoring
 4. Configure proper CORS headers in your API gateway